Long before my 2016 trip to Bristol, on the southwest coast of England, people were confused as to my reason for being there.

 I watched the Port Vale team coach pull in past the VIP parking area (six cars), the Press Room (another aspiring box car), and almost no notice from the handful of supporters milling about.

 I was even charmed when I got four different responses from four different stewards as to where I was supposed to it.
 I had, as always, purchased my tickets ahead of time from the club website, but in this case it was less necessary than ever.
 At Bristol Rovers, one can simply drop a 20-pound note at the turnstile (16 for a junior) and walk right in!
 I had a little tour of the ground, looking for the Lower West Terrace, only to eventually discover it was better known as the West Enclosure.
-These standing-only terraces don’t exist in the top two levels of English football, but they do in Germany and the US (see Timbers Army), and I hope they come back to England.
+These standing-only terraces don’t exist in the top level of English football, but they do in Germany and the US (see Timbers Army), and I hope they come back to England.
 It’s so nice to just drop a 20 and go look for your mates on the terraces, as I saw many people doing.

 It still feels quite communal and traditional, with several generations and both genders well represented among the standing folk.
 That they all clearly knew the stewards, players and ball boy by first name (he reports, by the way, that school is a bit dull) only makes me love it more.
 The ball boy, by the way, was the terraces’ Man of the Match, not only for cleanly catching a skied clearance (“Well held, son!”) but also for tossing a ball aside when it was a Port Vale throw and getting an annoyed look from their player, the wanker.